The Cosmopolitan Attitude of Ahimsa

 It would be the responsibility of the politicians in each country to promote this open, cosmopolitan attitude, not to prevent it.
 When new citizens feel that all doors are closed to them by a xenophobic atmosphere, it becomes very difficult if not impossible for them to get involved in their way.

 However, representative democratic politics is mainly about votes.
-It seems easier to get voters‘ attention by appealing to their fear and egoism.
-It is, therefore, all the more important to recognize that it is everyone’s responsibility to avoid parallel societies.
-Therefore it is more important than ever to cultivate a cosmopolitan attitude of hospitality.
+It seems easier to get voters‘ attention by appealing to their fear and egotism.
+So it’s even more important to realize that we have a responsibility to avoid a parallel society.
+It is more important than ever to cultivate a cosmopolitan attitude of hospitality.
 A stance that is not guided by hasty judgments and populist constructions of the enemy.

 Pluralism